SEO Basics For Bloggers

 See, that wasn’t hard at all… and that is just the beginning of what you should be doing for SEO to get more free website traffic.

-I am sure this has made you want to do more to SEO your blog posts because you can see how valuable SEO is and how once you understand it, you can use it to your advantage.
+I am sure this has made you want to do more SEO for your blog posts because you can see how valuable SEO is and how once you understand it, you can use it to your advantage.

 A big key to SEO is picking THE RIGHT keywords to use in your blog post optimization.
 If you’re choosing keywords that get a lot of searches and have lower competition, your chances of showing up high in Google searches go up exponentially!